fsprojects/FsReveal/README.md

 Source code is in `./src/FsReveal`.
 Built with `FAKE` and `yarn` (in turn uses `webpack`).

 Source code is **also** in `./docs/tools` for the generation part.

+#### How it all fits together

+The node modules take care of bundling all the JS dependencies.
+You don't need anything other than Yarn to compile, but some of them are dependent on having a binary called 'python2' on your PATH.

+`./src/FsReveal` contain the object model for transforming the Markdown and literate F# files into slides.

+`./src/FsReveal/template.{html,js}` is the entry point for webpack during packaging.

+When you've performed a change to the repo, it's all packaged as a nuget.
+That NuGet now contains a copy of the compiled JS files, as well as `./tools/generateSlides.fsx`.